 Cut classroom costs – 6 ideas for teachers

-The number of cases of teachers spending their own money to stock their classrooms seems to be rising year on year, as cash-strapped schools are having to make savings in every way possible.
+The number of teachers spending their own money to stock their classrooms seems to be rising year on year, as cash-strapped schools are having to make savings in every way possible.
 Surely this shouldn’t be the case?
-I don’t think it should be, but we need to be realistic – many schools just don’t have enough money to go round and most teachers would rather spend their own money, than see the children in their care go without.
+I don’t think it should be, but we need to be realistic.
+Many schools don’t have enough money to go round and most teachers would rather spend their own money, than see the children in their care go without.
 This post is to help these teachers to think of ways to cut classroom costs, while reducing the burden on their own pockets.

 This might seem unusual in a classroom setting, but I why not ask yourself “Do I really need it?”
 “Will it enhance the experience for my students?”
 “Can I achieve the same effect by using materials that I already have?”

-If you still feel that you need extra materials, then these suggestions may help you to do this, without having to declare yourself bankrupt.
+If you do feel that you need extra materials, then these suggestions may help you to do this, without having to declare yourself bankrupt.

 Library of things